GuillaumeSeren/videoEncoder/README.md

 videoEncoder
 ============
-Simple videoEncoder around bash and avconv.
-I made this script to encode HTML5 video.
+Simple videoEncoder around bash and avconv, created around the need to encode HTML5 video.

 ## Why ?
 Encode video can be tricky, I like to wrap-up my preset of avconv in a script,